-If your company is at the point where it is stable, has steady revenue stream, and maximized its customer or client base with its goods or services so further expansion is not foreseeably possible, you are possibly past your exit stage for VCs and private equity funds.
+If your company is stable, has a steady revenue stream, and has maximized its client base with its goods or services so further expansion is not foreseeable, you are possibly past your exit stage for VCs and private equity funds.
 However, you are a prime candidate for a competitor buyout and an excellent candidate for one of the ‘giants’ in your field.
-After utilizing competitive pricing tactics and increased marketing communications methods, any further growth would be an excessive expense; you reached market potential and maximized value for a strategic buyout.
+After utilizing competitive pricing tactics and increased marketing communications methods, any further growth would be an excessive expense.
+You have reached market potential and maximized value for a strategic buyout.

 Consider business valuation

 Valuation is used to determine the current worth of your company.
-Even though there are a variety of methods used to arrive at that conclusion, an expert financial analyst will evaluate your company’s financial structure, history of earnings, growth as well as quality of management, market value of company assets and the expected cash inflow, to arrive at a valuation.
+There are a variety of methods used to arrive at this conclusion.
+An expert financial analyst will evaluate your company’s financial structure, history of earnings, growth and quality of management, market value of company assets, and expected cash inflow to arrive at a valuation.

 Improving business exit marketability and valuation can be time consuming and costly.
-You will maximize your business exit if you strengthen or upgrade management and financial systems and procedures and hire professionals to make sure you are ready to show the best your company can offer.
+You will maximize your business exit if you strengthen or upgrade management and financial systems and procedures and hire professionals.
+Doing so will make sure you are ready to show the best your company can offer.